Home Improvement: Project Woes and Battles

 Rain Outs and Weather Delays

 Living in Nebraska, it's quite possible to see all four seasons in one day.
 Saturday was a gorgeous day, perfect for installing windows.
+It's good that we have these Suction Mounts that secured and helped move glass windows during installation.
 With a lot of help (and muscles!), quite a bit of work was completed.
-The plan was to finish replacing the insulation, siding, and tackling the door project on Sunday.
+The plan was to get insulation removal and finish the tackling the door project on Sunday.
 That is until the weather turned against us.
 Sunday afternoon brought strong winds and cool temperatures.
-Siding started to peel off of the house and a piece of insulation snapped as it was being hammered down, we called it quits on that project.
+Siding started to peel off of the house and a piece of insulation snapped as it was being hammered down, we called it quits on that project and just hired contractors for spray foam insulation.
 My husband works in the door business so he was in his element installing the new front door.
 This was another project that seems pretty simple, but takes a while to complete.

 Knowing When to Take a Break

 With any project, you are going to have ups and downs.
 There will be battles - weather wise, or it's just one of those days.
 Either way, you have to know when to say enough is enough and put down the hammer.
 There is no sense in getting frustrated and installing something incorrectly.
 Step back, take a break, and find another project that is next on the list.
 There is always another day!

 Are you working on any home improvement projects?
 Did anything take longer than you thought?
 Did you have any weather that halted or stalled your plans?
 Did anything not work out as planned?